eggohito/origins-limiter/.github/ISSUE_TEMPLATE/requesting-integration.md

 ---
 name: Requesting Integration
-about: Request your datapack to have this datapack library integrated
+about: Request a datapack/addon to have this datapack library integrated.
-title: "[REQUEST]"
+title: "[REQUEST] <datapack/addon name>"
 labels: request
 assignees: eggohito

 ---

 **Requesting integration for:**
-* Datapack file (preferably `.zip`)
+* The datapack file (preferably `.zip`) or download link for the addon
-* Datapack name
-* Datapack author
+* The author of the datapack/addon